Italian Tries To Dodge Covid Jab Using Fake Arm - UrduPoint

 Italian Tries To Dodge Covid Jab Using Fake Arm

-A Italian man who wanted a coronavirus vaccine certificate without actually having the jab tried to play the system by presenting health workers with a fake arm, an official said Friday

-Rome, Dec 3 (UrduPoint / Pakistan Point News - 3rd Dec, 2021 ) :A Italian man who wanted a coronavirus vaccine certificate without actually having the jab tried to play the system by presenting health workers with a fake arm, an official said Friday.
+Rome, Dec 4 (UrduPoint / Pakistan Point News - 4th Dec, 2021 ) :An Italian man who wanted a coronavirus vaccine certificate without actually having the jab tried to play the system by presenting health workers with a fake arm, an official said Friday.

 Despite the realistic skin colour, nobody was fooled by the silicone limb, and the man -- in his 50s -- was reported to local police following the incident on Thursday night in Biella, northwest Italy.